emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 # Rule Engine SQL Language

-An SQL-based based language is used in EMQX's rules for data extraction, filtering, enriching, and transformation.
-The rule-engine language has a rich set of built-in functions for doing simple transformations and creating timestamps etc. The language also supports embedding [JQ programs](https://stedolan.github.io/jq/) in expressions, which allows you to do complex data transformations when it is needed.
+EMQX uses an SQL-based language in its rules for data extraction, filtering, enrichment, and transformation.
+The rule-engine language provides a rich set of built-in functions, enabling you to perform simple transformations and create timestamps, among other operations.
+The language also supports embedding [JQ programs](https://stedolan.github.io/jq/) within expressions, which allows you to do complex data transformations whenever required.

 <img src="./assets/rules/data-integration-arch.png" alt="image" style="zoom:40%;" />